 The quality of the relationship between the Compass worker and the child and their family is central to supporting change.
 We think of children's needs and risk of potential adverse outcomes as shaped by and within their family and community contexts.
 We adopt a 'Think Family' and 'Think Community' approach.
 We build on children's individual strengths and capabilities as a means of developing a pro-social identity for sustainable desistance from crime.
 This leads to safer communities and fewer victims.
 All work is constructive and future-focused, built on supportive relationships that empower children to fulfil their potential and make positive contributions to society.
 Lastly, the work and people within Compass are shaped from the social contexts in which they live including family, work, cultural and other social systems.
 We believe processes should be in place to provide opportunity to gain multiple perspectives and mitigate against the dangers of a 'single story' about individuals and families.
 We are influenced by the Local Authority's adoption of a systemic practice model combined with being trauma informed.
-As a result of this we have a multi person membership decision making panel that is tasked with considering completed assessments and based on identified level of needs and risk of offending will recommend tailored level of support, namely short (up to 3-months); medium (up to 6-months); full service (up to 12-months) and stand alone parenting / carer interventions.

 For the period April 2021 - March 2022, the Compass Service worked with 34 different children on programmes.
 The service received a total of 32 new Referrals.
 The majority of the children receiving a service were male, 82% and 16% were female.
 94% of these children were from a White background and 6% were from a Black and Asian Minority Ethnic background.
 None of these children were Looked After.
 32% were subject to an Education and Healthcare Plan and 6% were receiving SEN Support in School.
 21% were post 16 age and 79% were statutory school age.
 6% of these children went on to become First Time Entrants.
-Outcomes in the last 12-months have included: supporting a parent to access EHC assessment that led to reduced risk of PEX; supported a young person to develop safety plan and manage transition into CAMHS; supported parent and child's relationship to de-escalate conflict.
 Governance is within the YOS, reporting to the YOS Management Board and the Youth Crime Prevention Board (partners in delivering of preventative services).